fatemeh26si/OrderDelayNotificationSystem/README.md

 ## Setup Steps

-First, Set write permission to the project folder.
+First, Set full permission to the project folder.

 Then, go to the main path of the project, where the "docker-compose.yml" file is located.